substance/legacy-docs/substance/manual/content.md

 # Contributing

 I'm assuming here that you have push access to the repositories, because as a start I'd like to get the Lens core dev team up and running.
-I'll provide documentation on how to work with a forked version of a module and submit a pull request soon.
+You can apply the same steps on a forked version.

-Say you've made changes to the Substance.Article module.
+Say you've made changes to the `Substance.Article` module.
 In order to commit them you simply have to navigate to `node_modules/substance-article` and do:

     $ git add <YOUR STUFF>
     $ git commit -m "Fixed X"